1. Home

 D6: Implement and validate the permanent corrective action

 New clone requires full revalidation using 20 positive and 20 negative cases.
 The comparator method will be results of ALK FISH and/or molecular.
-Clinicians, especially pulmonary oncologists, will be notified of the RCA and offered the opportunity to perform repeat testing using the highly sensitive clone at no cost to patient.
+Clinicians, especially pulmonary oncologists, will be notified of the RCA and offered the opportunity to perform repeat testing using the highly sensitive clone at no cost to patients.

 D7: Prevent recurrence